Focus on Asia – Dynamics of the Performing Arts in Asia

 Language

 The program will be held in English spoken language.
-Simultaneous translation into German spoken language is available upon request at the time of registration.
+Simultaneous translation into German spoken language is available upon request.
+For this, please send a message by January 10, 2026, to catherine.launay [at] pap-berlin.de.

 Registration